 - Businesses and Fundraising

-The Governing Body is responsible for agreeing the strategic direction of the school and policies within which the school will operate.
+The Local Advisory Committee is responsible for agreeing the strategic direction of the school and policies within which the school will operate.
 They also have the responsibility of agreeing the school budget and then the monitoring of the financial performance against that budget.
 Governors are there to help and support the school.
 They provide advice but can also act as watchdogs in their role as ‘critical friends’.
 Governors are involved in the recruitment and appointment of staff for the school and also in performance management of the headteacher.

 Further information can be found here on the DfE website.